vineet-reddy/SeizureScoreAI/README.md

 # SeizureScoreAI: Multi-Agent Clinical Reasoning System

-A sophisticated multi-agent system designed to emulate epileptologist decision-making for ILAE outcome scoring after epilepsy surgery.
+A multi-agent system designed to emulate epileptologist decision-making for ILAE outcome scoring after epilepsy surgery.
 The system uses Large Language Models (LLMs) in a structured pipeline to process clinical notes and determine post-surgical outcomes. **The goal is to teach an LLM to reason like an epileptologist.**

 ## Overview